Top Problems Faced By A Procurement Officer And How an ERP Could Solve Them

 Challenge #1: Skewed KPIs

-Today, the procurement decision makers have a gamut of responsibilities in this evolving function and yet they chose to stick to “cost saving” as their top ranked KPI with a staggering 47 per cent giving their nod for this.
+Today, the procurement decision makers have a gamut of responsibilities in this evolving function and yet they chose to stick to “cost-saving” as their top-ranked KPI with a staggering 47 per cent giving their nod for this.
 Given the current scenario, the procurement officer is responsible for wide-ranging responsibilities right from risk management to sustainability impact and hence, the cost-cutting job is now more of a legacy thing.
 Here, the same set of people listed CSR/Sustainability impact was least important with only 1 per cent.

 These results strongly indicate that there is a problem with the current KPI structure.
-There has to be a paradigm shift in terms of the metrics that track procurement’s performance and what it actually delivers.
+There has to be a paradigm shift in terms of the metrics that track the procurement’s performance and what it actually delivers.

 This is when our ERP software helps you out!
 Our ERP system (Enterprise Resource Planning) can allow a listing of previously used suppliers.
 If you have inputted their price previously in other projects, the prices will be shown under “unit cost”, thus facilitating easy comparison of old price and newly quoted.
-The purchaser can select preferred supplier and justify it by putting in their remarks and the collected info will then be routed to a final approving manager for their viewing.
+The purchaser can select preferred suppliers and justify it by putting in their remarks and the collected info will then be routed to a final approving manager for their viewing.

 Challenge #2: Lack of Internal Engagement

 Since times immemorial, Procurement has not been given its due, is what Procurement decision makers feel.
-This feeling is brought to the fore by this study, where the involvement of internal stakeholders was seen as a challenge by 64 percent and 14 percent thought of it as an extreme challenge.
+This feeling is brought to the fore by this study, where the involvement of internal stakeholders was seen as a challenge by 64 per cent and 14 per cent thought of it as an extreme challenge.

 The real strength of Procurement is not being realized as a result of that it’s causing problems in its performance by restricting business success and not viewing it as a strategic partner.
 More engagement from internal stakeholders is required to acclaim the status, it now commands.